LeeBohyun/mysql-tpcc/mysql_innodb_tuning/war.md

 Flusher writes dirty pages to disk in background that had been buffered in a memory area.
 InnoDB has limited space in redo log and buffer pool.
 InnoDB flushes page continuously so that it can avoid synchronous I/O as many as possible, thus keeping reserved clean or free blocks that can be replaced without having to be flushed.

+## Page Cleaner Thread
+Page cleaner thread handles all types of background flushing such as flushing pages from end of LRU list and flush list.
+It wakes up once per second and sometimes user thread can also handle flusing.
+Multiple threads are available in MySQL5.7+.

 ## WAR